 Dress appropriately.
 Other than on resort islands, you should dress modestly when in public, especially in the capital, Malé.
 Don't wear shorts above your knees, and for women, it's advisable to bring a scarf or wear long-sleeve tops.

 Most travellers spend their whole vacation on their island resort.
 While that's perfectly acceptable, you can have a more rewarding experience when you visit a local island and experience Maldivian culture.
-At our Club Med Maldives Kani Resort and Finolhu Villas, we can arrange tours of Malé and also authentic local fishing trips where you can learn more about the local way of life.
+At our Club Med Maldives Kani Resortand Finolhu Villas, we can arrange tours of Malé and also authentic local fishing trips where you can learn more about the local way of life and be inspired by how the locals live.

 Whether you stay at a locally owned resort or a private island resort such as Club Med, you'll be doing a lot of swimming and maybe some snorkelling.
 So bring a good underwater camera to capture the colourful marine life of the Maldives.
-At our resorts, we provide GoPro cameras that'll allow you to record amazing footage during your stay.
+At our resorts, we provide GoPro cameras that'll allow you to record amazing footage during your stay that’ll remind you of the inspiring experiences you had forever.

 Be sure to pack lightweight outfits that'll keep you comfortable in the tropical Maldivian weather.
 If you plan to do a lot of swimming, snorkelling, or scuba diving, it's worth packing some of your own equipment with you.
 For trips to the local inhabited islands, make sure to pack modest clothes like a pair of jeans or long skirts that cover your legs.